Crafting with Birchbark

 Native Americans who live in the northern regions of North America use the bark of the ‘paper’ Birch tree to make many useful and decorative items.
 They use large pieces of Birchbark to cover their dwellings.
 Entire canoes with wood frames are made with strips of this bark.
 Birchbark rolled into a triangular tube serves as a Moose call for hunters.

 Crafters create a variety of containers to hold and carry food.
 Rogans are a type of basket that often has a trapezoidal shape with a narrower top.
-Berry Baskets come with handles to carry them.
-Shallow trays or round containers with the inside treated with pitch can be used to cook food or carry liquids.
-Fish Creels with small openings in the lid hold the fisherman’s catch of the day.
+Berry Baskets come with h

 In more recent times, crafters started using Birchbark to make picture frames, decorative mats, decorated boxes with lids, ornaments and jewelry.